+Previous parsimonious Gaussian mixtures of experts \citep{Dang2015} accommodated only the cases where all covariates enter the expert network MoE model, or the full MoE model with the restriction that all covariates enter both parts of the model.
+MoEClust constitutes a unifying framework whereby different subsets of covariates can enter either, neither, or both the gating and/or expert networks of Gaussian parsimonious MoE models.
+Considering the standard mixture model (with no dependence on covariates), or the expert network MoE model, with the equal mixing proportion constraint expands the model family further.

-On a cautionary note, care must be exercised in choosing how and where covariates enter when a MoEClust model is used as an analytic tool.
-The interpretation of the analysis fundamentally depends on where covariates enter, which of the suite of MoE models is invoked, and also on which GPCM constraints are employed.
-Gating network MoEClust models may be of particular interest to users of GPCMs; while concomitants influence the probability of cluster membership, the correspondance thereafter between component densities and clusters has the same interpretation as in standard GPCMs.
+On a cautionary note, care must be exercised in choosing how and where covariates enter when a MoEClust model is used as a clustering tool, as the interpretation of the analysis fundamentally depends on where covariates enter, which of the six special cases of the MoE framework is invoked, and on which GPCM constraints are employed.
+To this end, a novel greedy forward stepwise search algorithm has been employed for model/variable selection purposes.
+This strategy has the added advantage of introducing additional parsimony, by potentially reducing the number of regression parameters in the gating and/or expert networks.

+Gating network MoEClust models may be of particular interest to users of GPCMs; while concomitants influence the probability of cluster membership, the correspondence thereafter between component densities and clusters has the same interpretation as in standard GPCMs.